 - Embarrassing Nickname: The others started to call him Droidbait because he was always the first to fall during Domino Squad's training sessions.

-- Leeroy Jenkins: Like Hevy, he tended to run off on his own during training, but unlike Hevy, he either lacked the skill to back it up or he simply had really bad luck.
+- Leeroy Jenkins: Like Hevy, he had the tendency to run off on his own during training, but unlike Hevy, he either lacked the skill to back it up or he simply had really bad luck.

 - The Load: As noted above, he was usually the first to get "killed" during battle simulations, which greatly annoyed the others.